-The medical and scientific community is developing new ways to model the COVID-19 outbreak and spread.
-But what does it all involve?
+The medical and scientific community developed ways to model the COVID-19 outbreak and spread.
+But what did it all involve?

-That’s where epidemiology comes in.
-Epidemiology is the study of how often diseases occur in different groups of people and why, and the application of this analysis to the control of diseases and other health problems.
+The answer lies within epidemiology.
+Epidemiology is the study of how often diseases occur in different groups of people and why.
+It applies this analysis to the control of diseases and other health problems.

-In the COVID-19 pandemic, it’s a vital area of research that’s leading to swift, responsive action.
+In the COVID-19 pandemic, it has been a vital area of research leading to swift, responsive action.

 Modelling the pandemic